-The G iroup
+The Group

-2022 RM'000 2021 RM'000
+2022 2021 RM'000 RM'000

-At 1 January/31 December 563 563
+563 563

 As an integral part of the CIMB Berhad's ("CIMBB") restructuring exercise in 2005, the then existing CIMBB's ESOS and Employee Equity Scheme ("EES") ceased to have any value pursuant to the delisting from Bursa Malaysia Securities Berhad.
 Accordingly, consistent with the fair treatment to all Executive Employees and the spirit of continuity of the scheme in existence, the schemes were modified with terms and conditions remaining and subsequently called the Modified EESOS.
 For the EES, the remaining options were accelerated and exercised prior to the completion of the CIMBB's restructuring.